brenoguim/make_contiguous_objects/README.md

 auto get_adjacent_address(U* u) -> T*;
 ```
 Returns a pointer to `T` that is the next position after `u` that is suitable to hold such object.
+(Perhaps could be called `realign_cast`.
+I did not chose that option because I don't think the user should have to know about alignment to write code.)

 It's guaranteed that `get_adjacent_address` of the end of a `span` returned by `make_contiguous_objects` match the begin of the next `span`.